|

 Cassidy and Pat again, November 2002.
 Pat looks so very much like his dam.

-Pat is very out of shape as I've been too busy to ride him much, but he is a generous soul and puts in a good effort anyways!
+Pat was very out of shape as I'd been too busy to ride him much, but he was

 A warm and sunny February ride, 2004.

-So I try to get out and enjoy the horses as often as possible.
-Pat's motto is "will work for food"; so, I bring him carrots,
+We'd been enjoying a warm, pleasant fall but I knew those days were numbered, so I tried to get out and enjoy the horses as often as possible.
+Pat's motto

 Pat and his half sister Mimi

-working off a few pounds (I hope!), October 2005.
+working off a few pounds, October 2005.

 Another shot from the same day, October 2005.